Essential Freshwater reforms

-New Government freshwater regulations came into force on September 3, 2020.
+New Government Essential Freshwater regulations came into force on September 3, 2020.
 These include rules and obligations around activities on land that may affect water.

-In particular, the Resource Management (National Environmental Standards for Freshwater) Regulations 2020 (the Regulations) will widen the range of activities requiring resource consents and tighten restrictions for many activities covered by existing rules.
+In particular, the Resource Management (National Environmental Standards for Freshwater) Regulations 2020 (NES-F) will widen the range of activities requiring resource consents and tighten restrictions for many activities covered by existing rules.

 The new requirements are far-reaching and should not be ignored.
 If your farm or business is undertaking or planning operational changes or developments involving any aspect of fresh water or waterways, you should check if they apply.
 Even if you haven’t needed a resource consent for such work in the past, it’s important you talk to Council staff.